spiral/docs/docs/en/keeper/components/autocomplete.md

 # Forms: Autocomplete

-UI component for autocomplete to use in the forms
+UI component for autocomplete in the forms

 They are located in the toolkit bundle, that can be included like so: